How to Get Rid of Blackheads on Nose Permanently

 How to use BHA safely: I recommend using a product that has 2% BHA such as Paula’s Choice Skin Perfecting 2% BHA.
 Apply it 2–3 times a week at night on clean, dry skin.
 Do not mix with Retinol in the same session.

 Gentle Glow Tip: To get the best results without irritating your skin barrier, check out [our comprehensive guide to using BHA for clogged pores], where we break down the exact wait times and layering rules for oily skin.
+Choosing the right formula also matters just as much as how you use it—especially when it comes to finding the best salicylic acid products for blackheads that suit oily, acne-prone skin.

 Step 3: Hydrate to Regulate Oil Production